DDJThings/Stereo-for-Discord/README.md

 # This project has been abandoned.
 # If you'd like to continue it, Message me on discord at DylanDotJava#7102 and I'll add you access.
+# Without further ado, the latest release is fully functional.

 ## == IMPORTANT ==